If you’re a first-time buyer, a gifted deposit can help you to get on the property ladder. Here’s what you need to know.

 You’d only have to pay this if your donor’s estate – the wealth they’ve accumulated over the years – is more than £325,000.
 This is including the gifted deposit.

-If your donor’s estate is worth more than this with the deposit, you may have to pay a tax of 40% - but this is only on the part of the estate that’s over the £325,000 threshold.
+If your donor’s estate is worth more than this with the deposit, you may have to pay a tax of 40%.
+But this is only on the part of the estate that’s over the £325,000 threshold.

-For example, if the estate is worth £500,000 and the tax-free part is £325,000, tax would be taken from £175,000 (£500,000 minus £325,000).
+For example, if the estate is worth £500,000 and the tax-free part is £325,000, tax would be taken from the £175,000 (£500,000 minus £325,000).

 For more information visit GOV.UK.

+Guarantor mortgages - here, typically a parent or guardian uses their home or savings as collateral if you can’t pay your mortgage.
 This reduces the level of risk for lenders as they know they’ll be able to recoup any losses from your guarantor if you can’t pay your mortgage.

-You could also investigate joint mortgages.
-This is where you, a family member or friend applies for a mortgage together.
+Joint mortgages - this is where you, a family member or friend applies for a mortgage together.
+Your joint earnings are considered, so you might have more mortgage options.